lucapette/web/main/content/writing/the-appeal-of-static-typing.md

 compiler telling me that my code "works" reduces cognitive load which I appreciate even more under pressure.

-What surprises me the most about working with compiler feedback is how much it changed my workflow over time.
-It's such a radical change compared to dynamic languages.
-There are at least two things I do now I couldn't before and I would never give up on them: to-do lists and exploratory design.
-It's two sides of the same coin, let's dive each of them.
+What surprises me the most about the compiler feedback loop is how much it changed my workflow over time.
+It's such a radical change compared to dynamic languages!

-First of all, I use compiler errors like a todo list.
-It's super practical and super effective when I’m doing a large change
+The basic idea is that I now use the compiler feedback as a todo list.

-Exploratory design.
+Let's imagine this scenario: I just realised that I need to change a method signature.
+I also know that method is used all over the place in my code base, therefore this is going to be a large change.

+If I were tackling this problem in a dynamically typed language, I would have to plan the change carefully by researching the code base.
+I would have to figure out where the method is used and change every call site.
+Hopefully, the test suite I have in place covers all call sites already (but we all know it never does).

+With a statically typed language, I can just change the method signature and wait for the compiler to produce a list of errors I need to tackle.
+I'm also confident that, once the compiler is happy, the code works too.
+No need to worry about tests covering exactly every call site.

+Now, this may not seem like a big difference in the daily workflow.
+But it really, really is.
+The "using the compiler as a todo list" workflow shows up multiple times a day.
+In fact, it happens so often it also affected the way I do exploratory design.
 I’m not sure of the effect of a change?
-No problem: I break the types involved and try to compile.
+No problem: I break some crucial type involved and ask the compiler to tell me how deep the problem is.
+Well, how long the todo list is :)

 ## Experience is everything